rurban/ctl/docs/index.md

 similar behaviour can be implemented as an amalgamation of a `set` and `list`.
 See `tests/func/test_container_composing.cc`

-UTF-8 strings and identifiers will be added eventually, Wide, UTF-16 or UTF-32 not.
+UTF-8 strings and identifiers are in work.
+Wide, UTF-16 or UTF-32 not.
 Parallel variants of all containers and algos in `pctl` with openmp are in planning.